Cafe Blue, CR8 2BP

-I went for a vegetarian breakfast (£5.25) photo and a cup of tea.
+In January 2016, Kake had the vegetarian breakfast (£5.25) photo and a cup of tea.
 The tea arrived in an own-branded pale blue cup, along with a tiny saucer for the used teabag — a very sensible touch that most cafes don't bother with.

 The breakfast consisted of two eggs, two hash browns, a grilled tomato, baked beans, mushrooms, and a Quorn sausage.
 I asked for the eggs to be poached, and they were done very well; nice compact shape, runny yolk, and properly set white.
 The hash browns were slightly undercooked, and not very structurally sound.
 The tomato tasted slightly fishy, which was a bit confusing since they don't have fresh fish on the menu so cross-contamination on the grill seems unlikely.
 Toast was seeded and not pre-buttered.

 In June 2018, Kake's scrambled eggs with bacon on a muffin (£4.85) photo was a large portion — more than I could finish.
 The eggs were rather bland, and cooked more than I prefer, though not as dry as cafe scrambled eggs often are. bob's curly fries (£1.75) photo were nice and crispy, but slightly greasier than ideal. bob also had the big blue breakfast (£7.45) with added black pudding (£1.25) photo of both.

 Service was welcoming and helpful on both visits.
 Our orders were taken at the table, and we paid at the till afterwards.
 No service charge was added, but there was a jar for tips by the till.